-“At El Puerto de Liverpool we are committed to promoting our world-class supply chain to be an engine of social change that improves people’s working conditions and quality of life, fosters continuous improvement, protects the environment and guides and inspires others to do the same.
-The Sedex platform offers us a simple and effective way to integrate the information from the audits in order to be able to monitor and accompany our suppliers and their facilities in the social, responsible and ethical practices of our supply chains around the world.”
+“At El Puerto de Liverpool we are committed to developing our world-class supply chain, valuing our vendors as business partners, being an engine of social change in order to improve people’s working conditions and quality of life, fostering continuous improvement, protecting the environment and guiding and inspiring others to do the same.
+The Sedex platform offers a simple and effective way to integrate audit information in order to monitor and accompany our suppliers and their facilities in the social, responsible and ethical practices globally.”

 “Kettle Foods Ltd is opposed to modern slavery at any level and recognises the responsibility that we share with our suppliers to tackle hidden labour exploitation.
 Our commitment to zero tolerance leads us to maintain an active membership with Sedex, which offers us a simple and effective way of managing ethical and responsible practices in supply chains.”